 Lightly oil the O-ring (O) and install it in the groove on the spring guide (10AH).
 Start the large end of the spring guide into the bonnet (10AK), and push the guide in until it bottoms out.

 Insert the valve (10AD), finned end first, into the valve body (10AA).
 Install the spring(s) (10AE and/or 10AF).
 Make certain that the spring (10AE) fits over the spring guide (10AH), and the optional spring (10AF) fits into the guide, and thread the bonnet into the valve body.

-Install the jam nut (D) on the adjustment capscrew (10AM), and thread the capscrew into the bonnet until the desired height ("A", Figure E-7) is reached.
-Refer to the separate Parts List accompanying your pump, and determine the specific hydraulic size (D, G or J).
-See Table E-2 and adjust the capscrew (10AM) to the proper "A" dimension for desired cracking pressure.
+Install the jam nut (D) on the adjustment capscrew (10AM) and thread the capscrew into the bonnet until the desired height ("A", Figure E-7) is reached.
+Refer to the separate Parts List accompanying your pump and determine the hydraulic size (D,G,J,N, etc.) and spring option code (STD, 25D, etc.) for your pump.
+See Table E-2 and adjust the capscrew (10AM) to the proper "A" dimension for the desired cracking pressure.